cloudmesh/cloudmesh-mpi/docs/report-sort.md

     merge(left, right)
 ```

+The average time complexity of classic merge sort is O(n logn), which is the same as quick sort and heap sort.
+Additionally, the best and worst case time complexity of merge sort is also O(n log n), which is the also same as quick sort and heap sort.
+As a result, classical merge sort is generally unaffected by factors in the initial array.

+However, classical merge sort uses O(n) space, since additional memory is required when merging.
+Quicksort also has this space complexity, while heap sort takes O(1) space, since it is an in-place method with no other memory requirements.

 | Sort           | Average Time Complexity | Best Time Complexity | Worst Time Complexity |
 |----------------|-------------------------|----------------------|-----------------------|
 | Bubble sort    | O(n^2)                  | O(n)                 | O(n^2)                |